tomhallmain/sd-runner/README.md

 The stable-diffusion-webui img2img workflow is set up as the IP Adapter workflow.
 In this case, modifying the IP adapter strength in the UI will inversely modify the denoising strength to produce a similar effect as IP adapter strength would for that workflow.

-The following locales are supported in the UI: en (English), de (Deutsh), fr (Français), es (Español), it (Italiano).
+The following locales are supported in the UI: en (English), de (Deutsch), es (Español), fr (Français), ja (日本語), ko (한국어), pt (Português), ru (Русский), zh (中文).
 Theoretically the prompt outputs could be set up for any written language that has Unicode support by modifying the existing concepts files or adding a path to the config `concepts_dirs` to override concepts files.

 Excepting the concepts files, application data is encrypted for security.
 Logs are not currently being stored and will not be until they can be encrypted.